Moving to Sweden

 Make sure you bring the following documents when visiting the Tax Agency:

 - a valid passport (if you are a citizen of a country in the European Economic Area (EEA) or Switzerland, a valid passport or a valid national identity card).

 - a residence permit and residence permit card if you are a citizen of a country outside the EEA or if you are stateless.

-- a registration certificate from the Migration Board if you have one and documentation that shows you have right of residence (if you are an EEA citizen).
+- documentation that shows your right of residence (if you are an EEA citizen).
 See below for Documentation for right of residence.